algosec/algosec-chef/README.md

 bundle exec rake
 ```

-To actually test the code, please refer to the `examples/README.md` file and apply against a
- TEST app in your AlgoSec Demo VM machine.
+To actually test the cookbook in action, please refer to the `examples/README.md` file and apply against a test app in your AlgoSec Demo VM machine.

 ## Custom Resources
 Currently, the AlgoSec Chef Cookbook include only one custom resource which is highly useful: The `algosec_application_flows`.